 Treat the chart as your baseline, then fine-tune based on what your puppy’s body tells you.

 Cut back by a quarter cup if stools are consistently loose, the belly doesn’t tuck up, or weight is gaining faster than the ranges above.
 Overfeeding a Shepherd puppy carries real consequences.
-Growing too fast puts extra load on joints, and the breed is already among those commonly associated with hip and elbow problems.
+Growing too fast puts extra load on joints, and the breed is already commonly associated with hip and elbow dysplasia, according to OFA breed data.

 Add a quarter cup if ribs, spine, and hip bones are clearly visible, the puppy has low energy or a dull coat, or weight is falling below expected ranges consistently.
 An underfed puppy won’t have the building blocks for proper development.